garywill/linux-router/README.md

 </details>

-> This script comes with no warrenty.
+> Linux-router comes with no warranty.
 Use on your own risk

 ### Use as transparent proxy for LXD